simpixelated/simpixelated.com/src/posts/group-posts-by-year-in-eleventy-js.md

   - development
 ---

 I tend to sporadically publish blog posts.
 I'll do a burst of content for a few months, then kind of sputter out for awhile (sometimes years).
 Because of this inconsistent schedule, it makes more sense to group my blog posts by year.
-That makes it more obvious that two consecutive blog posts might are separated by a long time.
-It just feels like a more natural grouping.
+That makes it more obvious that two consecutive blog posts might be separated by a long break.
+It also just feels like a more natural grouping.

 There are probably many different ways to accomplish this, but the way that worked for me was creating a custom collection in Eleventy: